symfony/symfony-docs/components/console/helpers/index.rst

     dialoghelper
     formatterhelper

-The Console Components comes with some usefull helpers.
+The Console Components comes with some useful helpers.
 These helpers contain function to ease some common tasks.

 .. include:: map.rst.inc